edezhic/hope/README.md

 The end result should look like an instruction for performing some command in regular formal english with a few(!) special symbols for convenience.
 And anyone with the knowledge of natural language should be able to grasp the core ideas in less than an hour.

 ## An example of script in hope
-Which can be parsed into tokens already, however graph linking works only for a small part of it as of now.
-However, this example was carefully crafted to capture syntax that could be linked and executed relatively easily in an intuitive manner without ambiguities.
+Which can be parsed into tokens already and some parts of it even linked into the graph.
+It was carefully crafted to capture syntax that could be linked and executed relatively easily in an intuitive manner without ambiguities.

 Title/definition/header:
 ```